Honors Program (HONR)

 How to Read Course Descriptions

 HONR 1.
-First Year Seminar: Education, Self-Examination, and Living.
+Global Education, Self-Examination, and Living.
 3 Units

 Term Typically Offered: Fall, Spring

-Students read, discuss, and explore some of the most influential works of literature, philosophy, history, and religion from cultures around the world from the 15th century to the present.
-Students will gain knowledge of different cultural traditions, explore ways to criticize and to learn from different genres of literature, examine their own concepts and ideas, and practice skills of critical thinking in dialogue with challenging works.
-Readings will be drawn from a broad array of sources, including Greek, Chinese, and Indian traditions, different religious faiths, and works of literature representing a variety of outlooks and views.
+Exploration of some of the most influential works of literature, philosophy, history, religion, and art from cultures around the world in the modern era.
+Students will gain knowledge of different cultural traditions, explore ways to criticize and to learn from different forms of cultural expression, examine their own concepts and ideas, and practice skills of critical thinking in dialogue with challenging works.

 HONR 5.
 Academic Writing Through World History.
 3 Units